 International Teams Canada is a Christian mission organization dedicated to meeting the physical and spiritual needs of the poor and oppressed.
-Our motivation to care comes from our pursuit of Jesus and His mission to engage the most marginalized and impoverished among us, especially women, children and refugees.
+Our motivation to care comes from our pursuit of Jesus and His mission to engage the most marginalized and impoverished among us, especially widows, orphans and refugees.

 Our work is always accomplished in partnership with churches, businesses and grassroots networks of passionate people investing their time, resources and abilities.

 International Teams Canada has approximately 100 Canadian staff working in Europe, Asia, Africa, Middle East and North and South America.
 We are part of the International Teams Global Alliance with national offices in the United Kingdom, Costa Rica, Austria, Australia, Philippines, USA and here in Canada.

 1960′s Kevin Dyer founds “South East Asia Literature Crusades.”

 First team to Calcutta, India, sells 100,000 Gospels of Mark in just three months.
 The work spreads to Bangladesh and Singapore.
 U.S. Board of Directors is formed.

 An old house in Park Ridge, Illinois is renovated and turned into a training center.
 Ten adults and 7 children begin training for the first team to Latin America.
 The name of the organization is changed to Literature Crusades.

 Forty-two adults, plus children, finish the first training in Prospect Heights and are sent on four teams to Manila, Philippines; Bombay, India; Bogota, Colombia; and Caracas, Venezuela.
 In September, another twelve people begin training, newly expanded to a nine month program.